Root Canal Treatment

 During the procedure, your dentist or endodontist will remove decay from the outer areas and then make an opening through the crown of the tooth.
 This is done so that the dentist or endodontist can access the dental pulp inside.
 Once the hole is made, the infected or diseased pulp is removed from the tooth.

 Clearing the Root Canal of Infection

 Once the dental professional removes the diseased or infected pulp, they flush and clean the pulp chamber and root canals.
-If necessary, they may reshape or enlarge the root canals to allow for better access for the filling process that comes later.
+If necessary, they may reshape or enlarge the root canals to allow better access for the subsequent filling process.

 After a thorough cleaning, your dentist or endodontist may apply medication to the pulp chamber or the root canal to help clear any lingering infection they may have missed.
 If the original infection has spread to other areas of the mouth, you may get a prescription for antibiotics or have another procedure scheduled, depending on your dentist’s recommendation.

 If your root canal procedure requires more than one visit, your dental provider may give you a temporary filling for the crown on top of the affected tooth.
 This temporary crown helps protect the tooth from food debris and saliva while you wait for your next procedure.
 While this crown remains in place, avoid biting or chewing with it until the full tooth has been treated and restored to your dentist’s satisfaction.